klaudhaus/lit-app/README.md

 The `options` object should include the `lit-html` (or equivalent) core functions (`html`, `svg`) and directives (`classMap`, `ifDefined`, `guard` etc.) that may be needed in the app.

-It can also include a reference to a `lit-up` app's `up` function (typically obtained as a parameter to the  `bootstrap` handler) which allows view fragments to access `up` via a simple import without coupling them to a specific app or needing to pass it through the entire view hierarchy.
+It can also include a reference to a `lit-up` app's `up` function (typically obtained as an argument to the  `bootstrap` handler) which allows view fragments to access `up` via a simple import without coupling them to a specific app or needing to pass it through the entire view hierarchy.

 It can also include an `env` object whose keys will be available to view fragments for conditional branching based on environment variables.